 \begin{de} Let $ S_1, S_2\subseteq S^*$ be two state sets.
 Under protocol (\ref{model2_new}) (or (\ref{model2})), $S_1$ is said to be finite-time robustly reachable from $ S_2$ if: For any $(\theta(0),X(0))\in S_2$, $S_1$ is reached at time $0$, or there exist constants $T>0$ and $\varepsilon\in(0,\eta)$ such that we can find $\delta_i(t)\in[\varepsilon,\eta)$ and $u_i(t)\in [-\eta+\delta_i(t),\eta-\delta_i(t)]$, $1\leq i\leq n$, $0\leq t<T$ which guarantees that $ S_1$ is reached in the time $[1,T]$ for arbitrary $b_i(t)\in [-\delta_i(t),\delta_i(t)]$, $1\leq i\leq n$, $0\leq t<T$. \end{de}

-\begin{rem} Under normal circumstances, we choose $\delta_i(t)$ being a constant $\varepsilon>0$ for all $1\leq i\leq n$ and $0\leq t<T$ to guarantee the system (\ref{model2_new}) (or (\ref{model2})) robustly reach a designated state set in the time $[1,T]$.
-Additionally, we usually set $\varepsilon$ sufficiently small such that the uncertainty item $b_i(t)$ does not affect the system's macro states such as the ordered or disordered states in finite time. \end{rem}
+\begin{rem} Under normal circumstances, $\delta_i(t)$ serves as a constant $\varepsilon>0$ for all $1\leq i\leq n$ and $0\leq t<T$ to guarantee that system (\ref{model2_new}) (or (\ref{model2})) robustly reaches a designated state set in time $[1,T]$.
+Additionally, $\varepsilon$ can be set to a sufficiently small value such that the uncertainty item $b_i(t)$ does not affect the system's macro states, such as the ordered or disordered states in finite time. \end{rem}

-The following lemma establishes a connection between systems I and (\ref{model2_new}) , and also systems II and (\ref{model2}).
+The following lemma establishes a connection between System I and protocol (\ref{model2_new}) , and also between System II and protocol (\ref{model2}).